EskoSalaka/nestjs-sqlite-queue/README.md

 - Repeated jobs.
 Jobs that are repeated at a certain interval.
 - backoff strategies for retries.
 Exponential backoff, linear backoff etc.
-- FIFO/LIFO.
-Jobs that are processed in a certain order.
 - Job dependencies.
 Jobs that depend on other jobs.
 - Job progress.
 Jobs that report their progress.